fcarvalhopacheco/whots19-data-report/docs/source/6_section.md

 greater catenary curvature and hence a steeper angle at the depth of the ADCPs.
 The similarity of the two fits confirms that the 300 kHz and 600 kHz instruments respond comparably to mooring-line deflection, despite their 30 m vertical separation.
-The maximum observed tilt (≈ 12°) remains well below the manufacturer’s specification (20°), affirming that data quality was not compromised by excessive instrument attitude.
+The maximum observed tilt (≈ 15°) remains below the manufacturer’s specification (20°), affirming that data quality was not compromised by excessive instrument attitude.